Skip to content

 Name Type Required Default Description

-ConnectedSystemId int Yes The ID of the connected system.
+ConnectedSystemId int Yes The ID of the Connected System.
 Accepts pipeline input.

-PassThru switch No $false Returns the updated connected system object
+PassThru switch No $false Returns the updated Connected System Object

 Output

-With -PassThru, returns the connected system object reflecting the new mode.
+With -PassThru, returns the Connected System Object reflecting the new mode.
 Without it, returns nothing.

 ShouldProcess impact level: High.
 Prompts for confirmation.